pfeilbr/brianpfeil.com/content/post/aws-services/index.md

 * Usage Plans / quotas
 * client certificates - ensure requests to backend are from APIG
 * throttles
+* with WAF in front, you can set up rate-based rules to specify the number of web requests that are allowed by each client IP in a trailing, continuously updated, 5-minute period.  *no API Key required for this*
 * timeout - 29s
 * request (POST) payload limits (10 MB).  no response size limits. (tested with proxy integration for 200 MB video file download)
 * auth - cognito, JWT, IAM (aws sigv4), custom lambda auth